 CHOICE reviews NutriBullet and the rest

 We also conducted an extensive review of single-serve blenders, priced from less than $50 up to $845, and you might just be surprised which ones performed well.
-So before you grab your credit card and rush off to buy one of these new breeds of blender along with a bunch of celery, be sure to check out our NutriBullet review, as well as our in-depth, expert single-serve blender review.
+So before you grab your credit card and rush off to buy one of these new breeds of blender along with a bunch of celery, be sure to check out our NutriBullet review.